 L.J.
 Medium was originally formulated by Lowenstein, containing congo red and malachite green dyes.
 Jensen modified Lowensteins medium by altering the citrate and phosphate contents, eliminating the congo red dye and by increasing the malachite green concentration.
+Gruft further modified L. J. Medium with the addition of two antimicrobics to increase selectivity.
 This medium supports the growth of a wide variety of Mycobacteria and can also be used for niacin testing.